-Basically, estate planning covers what will happen to you and all of your possessions after you die.
+Estate planning is a complex process that involves many steps.
+This covers what will happen to you and all of your possessions after you die.
 If you do not set some type of will or plans for medical care, you will be placing a lot of stress on your surviving family members.

 However, estate planning is something that has to be tweaked and fitted to each individual’s needs.

 Here are some of the things that you should consider when planning your estate:

 - If you already have an estate plan, or even half a plan, that is great.
 However, instances may arise when you need to seek extra financial assistance.
 We suggest that you have a professional look over your will at least every decade, or after any major changes that your family goes through.